 A late-type dwarf irregular, geometrically simple and kinematically quiet.
 All six γ_cause domains are fully sampled.
 The predicted boundaries align with the observed slope transitions, and the velocity curve follows the causal geometry without deviation.
 This is what equilibrium looks like.

 NGC 4013 is a well-documented warped-disk galaxy.
 Its outer disk has been displaced from the plane, almost certainly by a past tidal interaction.
-All six domains are fully sampled — the data quality is excellent.
+All six domains are fully sampled.
 The elevated RMSD reflects a characteristic V-shaped velocity dip at 14–16 kpc that no smooth causal-density field can follow, because the disk itself is no longer in equilibrium.
 The γ_cause boundaries are correctly placed.
 The galaxy is not.

 The contrast is the point.
 Both galaxies have identical data quality by the validity filter.
 The difference between RMSD = 0.62 and RMSD = 3.74 is not a modeling artifact — it is a record of galactic history.
 The SCG pipeline does not just fit rotation curves.
 It classifies them: systems in causal equilibrium versus systems that have been disturbed and are still carrying the signature of that disturbance in their kinematics.